Cat is apathetic – this is what you can do

 Feline panleukopenia is a highly contagious and life-threatening viral disease.
 The disease can progress in three different ways:

 - Peracute course: The peracute course of feline distemper is very insidious.
-Affected cats show no symptoms until sudden death occurs a few hours after the onset of the infection.
+Affected cats show no symptoms until sudden death occurs a few hours after the onset of infection.

 - Acute course: In the acute course of panleukopenia, the animals are usually tired, exhausted and apathetic.
 They suffer from loss of appetite, diarrhea, vomiting, fever, refuse to drink and have dull fur.
 The animals become increasingly dehydrated and can develop a fever of up to 41 °C. Without appropriate countermeasures, a state of shock sets in after a while, which ultimately leads to death.